facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 > - Objects should be replaceable with instances of their subtypes without altering the correctness of that program
 > - In general: If you need to add some restriction in an overridden method and that restriction doesn't exist in baseline implementation, you probably violates Liskov Substitution Principle.

+xxxxxxxxxxxxxxxxxxxxx

 I do not want to write an article on how to respect the development according to **Liskov** on the internet there is a lot of literature.
-I would just like to emphasize that building a hierarchy of objects is not easy, that the more the hierarchy is deep the more we are faced with design problems.
+In this case I would just like to emphasize that building a hierarchy of objects is not easy, that more the hierarchy is deep then more we are faced with design problems.

 For this reason, before creating subclasses we should ask ourselves questions such as these:

 - is my derived class of the same type as the base class?